Truvelo Speed Camera UK Guide (2026)

 How does a Truvelo speed camera work?

 The Truvelo camera uses piezo sensors to calculate a passing vehicle's speed.
-A total of four piezo sensors are embedded into the road's surface.
+A total of four piezo sensors are embedded into the road surface.
 As a vehicle drives over them, the time difference between sensors is measured and used to calculate the vehicle's speed.

 In addition there are three white painted lines on the road just before the camera.
 When the Truvelo speed camera is triggered, a photo using an infra-red flash is taken of the offending vehicle.
 The photo is taken when the vehicle is on the central white line; the other two lines represent +/-10%.
 This acts as a secondary method to calculate the vehicle's speed and is a legal requirement for unmanned speed enforcement devices in the UK.